Diane Disney Miller: Philanthropy

 Miller was a patron of the arts, as well as a lifelong classical music enthusiast and a generous philanthropist.

 Miller published a series of eight pieces for the Saturday Evening Post in 1956 titled "My Dad, Walt Disney", co-written with Pete Martin.
 In 1957 she published the book The Story of Walt Disney.
 After her husband was removed from his executive position at Walt Disney Productions in 1984, Miller began to limit her involvement with the company.
-In an interview with Miller in 2005, she recalled that she and Sharon lived a typical life, as both parents were very protective, caring and loving.

 After her husband joined the Disney company, Miller traveled to Napa Valley with her mother, Lillian, to visit several wineries.
 The trip inspired Miller to start a vineyard, with the possibility of a winery.
 With the children grown, Ron left the company and the entertainment industry in 1984.
 Both he and Diane went on to develop the renowned Silverado Vineyards Winery in Napa, which became their home.
 In 1976, the family purchased a large property along the Silverado Trail in the Stags Leap District.
 They planted Cabernet Sauvignon and Chardonnay and started making wine in 1981.
 They expanded the winery to only using estate-grown grapes, and Diane helped create a home and a family-like atmosphere rather than just a business.

 Miller was instrumental in pushing ahead with the Walt Disney Concert Hall in downtown Los Angeles.
 In 1988, Lillian Disney, her mother, announced plans to contribute $50 million to the Los Angeles Concert Hall in Downtown Los Angeles, which Miller would later come to support throughout her life.
 More than 70 architectural firms submitted proposals to the head director, Frank Gehry.
 By 1996, the project was almost dead, but Miller persuaded Gehry to move forward with it, despite problems with poor management and disagreements over the design, and Los Angeles County officials' attempts to cancel it.
 It was supposed to be worth $10 million by 1997.
 Diane arranged for the Walt Disney Family Foundation to contribute about $25 million to keep Gehry in control, and the hall finally opened in 2003, at the cost of $247 million.
 Although Lillian Disney died in 1997 and never saw a concert there, Miller continued to support the concert hall.